protonemedia/laravel-splade-docs/form-file.md

 ### Cleanup temporary uploads

 It may happen that temporarily uploaded files are not being used and will fill the temporary directory.
-Splade comes with a built-in Artisan command to delete all files that are older than one hour:
+Splade comes with a built-in Artisan command to delete all unused files that are older than one hour:

 ```bash
 php artisan splade:cleanup-uploads